xintai6660707/ore-mine-pool/README.md

 ## Better bus selection

 In ore, there are 8 buses (each with 1/8 of the reward capacity). ore-cli submits rewards to a randomly selected bus, but there is an imbalance among the buses.
 If the randomly selected bus has zero rewards, the submission will result in zero rewards. ore-mine-pool-worker selects the best bus for submission (viewing the optimal bus on-chain), ensuring full rewards.
 The efficiency improvement is not quantified here.

-## Staking rewards

-In orev2, miners with stakes receive a coefficient increase of 1-2 times for reward submissions.
-When using ore-cli, due to low stakes, the coefficient is close to 1. ore-mine-pool-worker collects miner fees and stakes them, resulting in increased earnings with higher stakes, approaching a 2 times efficiency improvement.

 ## No gas fees